 An ultrasound scan is a way of producing detailed pictures of the body using sound waves.
 The sound waves are at a pitch that is too high to be heard by the human ear.
 A computer converts the information into a moving picture that is displayed on a monitor.
-The pelvic organs (uterus and ovaries) can be examined for any abnormalities.
-Both normal and problem pregnancies can also be monitored this way.
+The testes and scrotum can be examined for any abnormalities.